-3. Investigation of the possibility of assessing the psycho-emotional state (PES) of aviation personnel using stable phraseological units of aviation English.
+3. Investigation of the possibility of assessing the psycho-emotional state (PES) of aviation personnel using fixed phraseological units of aviation and plain English.

-4. Investigation of the processes and phenomena underlying the mechanism of speech formation.
+4. Study of the processes and phenomena underlying the mechanism of speech formation.
 Study of the structure of a speech signal in the time and frequency domains.
-Analysis of the peculiarities of the perception of acoustic waves by the human hearing organs from the position of the theory of signals and systems.
+Analysis of the peculiarities of acoustic perception waves by the human hearing organs from the position of the theory of signals and systems.

-5. Development of an integrated approach to intelligent automatic speaker-independent recognition of a person's emotional state by a speech signal when using aviation English.
+5. Development of an integrated approach to intelligent automatic speakerindependent recognition of a person's emotional state by a speech signal when using aviation English.

-6. Formation of a representative corpus of speech signals for seven archetypal types of PES in English, characterized by a variety of utterances used, the number of speakers presented, and the variability of the degree of PES manifestation.
+6. Formation of a representative corpus of speech signals for seven archetypic types of PES in English, characterized by a variety of utterances used, the number of speakers presented, and the variability of the degree of PES manifestation.

-7. Development of the structure and substantiation of the main stages of the process of preliminary digital processing of speech signals (preprocessing) for the selection of informative features in the problem of automatic recognition of the emotional state of the speaker.
+7. Development of the structure and substantiation of the main stages of the preliminary digital processing of speech signals process (preprocessing) for the selection of informative features in automatic recognition of speaker's emotional state tasks.

-8. Search and determination of the most informative signs of speech signals that can provide the maximum increase in information in the tasks of classifying the emotional state of a person by voice.
+8. Search and determination of the most informative signs of speech signals that can provide the maximum information increase in the emotional state classifying tasks of a person by voice.